 Private Sector Roundtable

 Venue: ICC, Level 1, Peacock 1

 Since we moderated the first roundtable for leaders of Chinese private enterprises in 2011, there have been significant changes and expansion in the business ecosystem in this marketplace.
-At this year’s Private Sector Roundtable, Deloitte China Chief Economist & Partner – Sitao Xu and seasoned media practitioner – Shuo Qin will join you together with many other business leaders to look what the present and the future hold for the private sector, a growing and increasingly significant driving force for China’s economy.
+At 2017’s Private Sector Roundtable, Deloitte China Chief Economist & Partner – Sitao Xu and seasoned media practitioner – Shuo Qin joined you together with many other business leaders to look what the present and the future hold for the private sector, a growing and increasingly significant driving force for China’s economy.